jfspps/howtos/ComputerScience/ComputerSecurityFoundations.md

 If two actors want to shared encrypted data and keys, they must do this in potentially full view of adversaries.
 How do two actors send the ciphertexts and keys without said packets getting intercepted by adversaries?

-An answer is to use assymetric encryption instead.
+An answer is to use asymmetric encryption instead.
 Here the file author encrypts there data using a _public key_ and then proceeds to send the data to the intended recipient as ciphertext.
 The recipient then uses a _private key_ to decrypt the ciphertext.
 Both actors would first have to agree on which public and private keys to use before passing ciphertexts.

-Assymetric encryption is quite expensive and normally only performed on small files.
-Instead of encrypting and decrypting the data itself under assymetric encryption, the actors instead define a symmetric key for the transaction that will be applied to the data transmitted.
+Asymmetric encryption is quite expensive and normally only performed on small files.
+Instead of encrypting and decrypting the data itself under asymmetric encryption, the actors instead define a symmetric key for the transaction that will be applied to the data transmitted.

 For example, an actor (as a client) would send their public key to a server and have their private key on their system.